Heroscape: History

 In 2015, Wizards of the Coast published Magic: The Gathering – Arena of the Planeswalkers, incorporating the rules and terrain based on Heroscape, but with the addition of spell cards, summoning, and select creatures and spells from the Magic: The Gathering universe.
 Two expansions were later released: Battle for Zendikar, which featured additional figures, updates, and combinations; and Shadows Over Innistrad, which adds a battlefield obstacle called the cryptolith.
 Some fans consider Arena of the Planeswalkers to be the spiritual successor to Heroscape, while others still disagreed.
 The game was discontinued in 2016, likely for some of the same production and cost-related reasons as Heroscape.

 During the August 2022 Gen Con, Hasbro announced that another of their subsidiaries, Avalon Hill, would be attempting to release a new expansion entitled Heroscape: Age of Annihilation, showcasing a teaser trailer featuring new figures and terrain.
 Original co-designer Craig Van Ness was involved with the project, along with other dedicated members of the Heroscape community.
-It was revealed that the expansion would take place in the same continuity as the original game, though set decades later.
-A HasLab campaign went public in October 2022, but it did not reach the required number of backers, and so the IP will remain dormant.
+A HasLab crowdfunding campaign ran from October to November 2022, but it did not reach the required number of backers by the deadline.

+In June 2023, Renegade Game Studios announced that it was taking responsibility for the reboot after reaching a licensing deal with Hasbro.
+In March 2024, Renegade revealed that the first wave would include the master set Age of Annihilation, along with expansion sets Battle for the Wellspring and The Grove at Laur's End.